bobaseb/energetically-coherent-computation/index.md

 - mathematical representation of
 - relationship to global section
 - space of possible conscious configurations

+Material intelligence
+- emergence from practice
+- integration of sensory experience
+- relationship to cultural knowledge

+Material practice
+- coherent states in
+- cultural elaboration of
+- physical grounding of
+- relationship to consciousness

+Materiality
+- and consciousness
+- embodied knowledge in
+- physical basis of
+- relationship to meaning

 Material properties
 - role in consciousness